errea/Micro-Reddit-Rail-App/README.md

     └──test

 ## Deployment
-1) Git clone this repo and cd the to the `Blog app` directory.
+1) Git clone this repo and cd the to the `Micro reddit` directory.
 2) Run `rails server` in command line to open the application server in your browser via http://localhost:3000 or something similar
 3) Run `heroku start`.
 4) heroku run